 Our program offers two distinct tracks: a 3-year Clinical Track and a 3-year National Institutes of Health-Sponsored Track.
 The latter track allows you to complete a master's degree in clinical science, complete a 1-year medical educator training fellowship, or work in a basic science lab.
 Those on the clinical track will also have 6 months of protected research and can be tailored to your interests and career goals.

 Our fellows work closely with their career and research mentors to help them achieve their personalized goals throughout their fellowship.
 Through our Research in Progress (RIP) conferences, we showcase our fellows' research accomplishments, offer feedback, and share opportunities for continued research.
 We also have small mini RIP sessions scheduled throughout the year to encourage small group and individualized guidance.
 Our holistic approach to developing your research programs has successfully launched many of our graduates' careers as they make meaningful contributions to the field.

 Our fellows routinely present at national conferences such as DDW, AASLD, in addition to many subspecialty conferences.
 Our fellows also have a strong track record of publishing in national and international journals.

 Fellows have ample time to interact with faculty, both professionally and personally.
-Faculty members frequently host conferences and workshops at their homes, fellows and faculty go bowling, go to baseball games and sing karaoke together.
-Fellows meet with me monthly and changes are made in real time.
+Faculty members host monthly journal clubs and engage in wellness events throughout the year.
+Fellows meet with me routinely and changes are made in real time.